 6. Dissertation Defense & Graduation

-First, complete and submit Part I of the Application for the Doctoral Dissertation Defense and Graduation, no later than the end of the second week of the semester you expect to graduate.
+First, complete and submit Part I of the Application for Doctoral Graduation, no later than the end of the second week of the semester you expect to graduate.
 You must also pay a non-refundable $40 graduation processing fee, which will be billed by the Bursar's office during the semester.
 If you do not graduate when anticipated, another application must be submitted; an additional fee is not required.
 The Graduate School then completes Part II of the application and sends it to your program unit for completion of Part III.

 At the same time you submit Part I of the application, send a draft of the dissertation to your major professor, who is responsible for determining the readiness of your dissertation for defense and scheduling a tentative defense date.